moinmoti/Quad-Tree/README.md

 ## Remarks

 The program runs fine for benchmarking purposes, but may undergo refactoring to improve overall readability and code aesthetics.
-Users are advised to clone the master branch for the best version of the program.
+Users are advised to clone the main branch for the best version of the program.
 Follow this [link](https://gitlab.com/moinmoti/quadtree) to access the repository.

 ## Contact